 Kori Randle's season kicked off with a third collegiate place long jump finish with a clearance of 6.06 meters (19-10.75 ft.) while Tayton Klein finished fifth on the men's side at 7.26 meters (23-10 ft.).
 Duffy, Kasper and Dunback all also competed, placing 11th, 14th, and 16th.

 Kansas had four athletes compete in the men's 400 meter dash, with Jack Markstrom leading the way as the second collegiate finisher.
 Tristan Williams was fourth and Mathis placed sixth.
-Gergo Takcas achieved eighth in his first collegiate race.
+Gergo Takacs achieved eighth in his first collegiate race.

-The Jayhawks long distance athletes ran out to a hot start with Samuel Trumble winning the 3,000 meter open run and Hobbs Campbell placing fourth in the mile open.
+The Jayhawks long distance athletes ran out to a hot start with Sam Trumble winning the 3,000 meter open run and Hobbs Campbell placing fourth in the mile open.
 Andrew Schumacher also finished fifth in the 3,000 meters open.Â

 While the field events were ongoing, Kansas kept things moving on the track.
 Abree Winfrey and Pearl Awanya ran in the 600 yard run, finishing 10th and 12th respectively.